 This program will introduce you to:

-- group therapy sessions where you can safely share what’s truly in your heart and mind beneath the surface of the brave face you wear for the benefit of loved ones.
+- Group platform to safely share what’s truly in your heart and mind beneath the surface of the brave face you wear for the benefit of loved ones.

-- a community of other women who also want to focus on deeper self understanding and healing.
+- Community of other women who also want to focus on deeper self understanding and healing.